 Very likely, you came here because you need to quickly copy and paste my short bio, or grab a head shot to post on a conference website.
 So, here you go!

 With more than a decade of research experience in the cybersecurity field, Federico Maggi has done offensive and defensive research on web applications, network protocols and devices, embedded systems, radio-frequency control systems, industrial robots, cars, and mobile devices.

-Currently employed as a Research Expert at the AI4Sec Research Team ( https://ai4sec.net) in Huawei, Federico was a Senior Researcher with security giant Trend Micro (https://trendmicro.com), Federico was an Assistant Professor at Politecnico di Milano, one of the leading engineering technical universities in Italy.
+Currently employed as a Research Expert at the AI4Sec Research Team ( https://ai4sec.net) in Huawei, Federico was a Senior Researcher with security giant Trend Micro ( https://trendmicro.com), and previously an Assistant Professor at Politecnico di Milano, one of the leading engineering technical universities in Italy.
 Aside his teaching activities, Federico co-directed the security group and has managed hundreds of graduate students.

-Federico has given several lectures and talks as an invited speaker at international venues and research schools, and also serves in the review or organizing committees of well-known conferences.
+Federico has given several lectures and talks as an invited speaker at international venues and research schools, and also serves in the review or organizing committees of well-known academic and industry conferences.

 More info about Federico and his work is available online at https://maggi.cc

-Federico Maggi, PhD, is a Senior Researcher with Trend Micro and has been working in cybersecurity for more than a decade with the public and private sector.
+Federico Maggi, PhD, is a Research Expert with Huawei’s AI4Sec Research Team and has been working in cybersecurity for more than a decade with the public and private sector.